makerdao/mips/MIP41/mip41.md

 If a Facilitator goes missing, an Interim Facilitator will take over responsibilities during the transition.
 A MIP41c4 subproposal proposing a new Facilitator should be submitted by the Interim Facilitator or by any other member of the Community.

 The proposal parameters are:

-* Minimum feedback period: 1 month
+* Minimum feedback period: 2 weeks
 * Minimum frozen period: 1 week
+* Duration of poll: 1 week

+MIP41c5 subproposals are eligible to move on-chain on the first Monday after their feedback period has concluded.

 MIP41c5 subproposals must use the template located at [MIP41c5-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP41/MIP41c5-Subproposal-Template.md)